July 22 - 26, 2022

 A brilliant lake at the edge of the kingdom.

 The trail was quite good despite its hell-ish name.
-Given the available terrain, it’s likely based on the one roughly constructed by LeConte and his compatriots 120 years ago (if not a native trail that preceded them).
+Given the available terrain, it’s likely based on the trail roughly constructed by LeConte and his compatriots 120 years ago (and likely a native trail that preceded them).
 Soon enough we were on top, and looking out on a super smoky Goddard Canyon.

 I had hoped that the interior of the Sierra would be less impacted by the fire, but the opposite was true.
 I found this hugely dispiriting and was having a hard time rolling with the punches (which might be the most important ingredient for a successful encounter with wilderness).